GXDE-OS/dde-control-center/README.md

-# DDE Control Center
+# GXDE Control Center

-DDE Control Center is the control panel of Deepin Desktop Environment.
+GXDE Control Center is the control panel of GXDE Desktop Environment.

-GXDE has forked and maintained DCC V4.x and used as control panel of GXDE.
+GXDE has forked and maintained GCC V4.x and used as control panel of GXDE.
 You should NOT install this package on Deepin.

 ## Dependencies